anurodhme/strategic-coalition-shap/paper/lit_review.md

 #### **Direct Competitor Analysis**
 **No existing paper combines all four key elements of our approach:**

-1. **❌ No Low-Rank SHAP**: No papers found on "low-rank SHAP" OR "SVD SHAP" OR "low-rank approximation SHAP"
+1. **❌ No Strategic Coalition SHAP**: No papers found on "strategic coalition SHAP" OR "coalition sampling SHAP" OR "rank-proportional SHAP"
 2. **❌ No Memory-Focused SHAP**: No papers addressing O(n²) → O(nk) memory complexity for Kernel SHAP
 3. **❌ No Model-Agnostic Low-Rank**: All existing low-rank methods are model-specific (CNNs, NNs)
 4. **❌ No Open-Source Implementation**: No public code for low-rank SHAP approximation